AVR Bootloader and Programmer

 in the code, but of course prevents the Watchdog Timer from being

-used for for other purposes.
-I then added code to disable the
+used for other purposes.
+I then added a call to wdt_disable() (from the wdt library in avr-lib) to disable the

 To support the above bootloader a GUI programmer for Linux was written in QT4 and C++ (see the documentation) .
 This provides basic hex file load and verify, and some fuse/lock bit programming for selected devices (do not fiddle with these settings until you have carefully read and understood the datasheets).
 The programmer opens a serial port (which may need to be changed to match the target system) and synchronizes with the device using no parity, 1 stop bit and 8 bit data.
-A character 0xDD is sent and the character received back from the device is checked for either a 0xDD or a "?".
+A character 0xDD is sent and the character received back from the device is checked for either a 0xDD or a "?" character .
 The latter indicates that the bootloader may have been found.
-The 0xDD character relates to the packet protocol used in the Acquisition project.
-If this is received, then a packet is sent to instruct the device to jump to the bootloader.
-This can be removed if the packet protocol is not needed, but that is not really necessary as the bootloader will just reject anything unknown.
 If the bootloader is not present the device will probably just reset itself.
 If neither character is received, the baud rate is cyclically changed through a set of standard rates for a couple of cycles.

 When the program has